vinitjames/binancepy/README.rst

 Fetching Market Data
 --------------------

-To fetch market data with binance market data endpointss use PublicClient.
-It can be used without an API key
+To fetch market data with binance market data endpoints both PublicClient and AuthenticatedClient can be used.
+PublicClient can be used without without an API key.

 .. code-block:: python